agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_2025/Instruments_CodingNotes_202509/Instruments_CodingNotes_20250926.md

 	- Need to change the rounding to every one second, that way I know they all end with .0 and won't flag in the ICARTT scanner (I hope)
 		- IT WORKED !!!!!!!!!!!
 		- Spoke too soon - didn't work with all of them, but that's because I overwrote the variable in the fixed header that all were using so the dates in the header didn't match the dates in the file name
+	- Also had to fix filtering of data to just contain C200 rather than equaling C200, otherwise vent data disappears